apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/cluster-management/switchover.md

    >
    probes:
      roleProbe:
-       failureThreshold: 3
+       failureThreshold: 2
-       periodSeconds: 2
+       periodSeconds: 1
        timeoutSeconds: 1
    ```

 ## Initiate the switchover

-You can switch over a secondary of a PostgreSQL PrimaeySecondary database to the primary role, and the former primary instance to a secondary.
+You can switch over a secondary of a PostgreSQL Replication Cluster to the primary role, and the former primary instance to a secondary.

 * Switchover with no primary instance specified